jrwinget/website/content/project/group-dynamics/index.md

 ---
-title: Group Dynamics
+title: Open-minded cognition
-summary: How does being a member of a group alter people’s judgment and decision making?
+summary: How might information sharing within groups contribute to polarization?
+How can we make groups and individuals more open to opposing views?
 abstract: ""
 date: "2016-04-27T00:00:00Z"
 image: